asadfarooque6/career-path-finder/README.md

 # 🧠 Career Path Finder — AI-Powered Skill & Career Recommendation App

 **Turn your skills into career growth.**
-Career Path Finder helps users discover the *next best career opportunities* based on their current skills, interests, or job roles — powered by **AI intelligence** and **Firebase Firestore** backend.
+Career Path Finder helps users discover the *next best career opportunities* based on their current skills, interests, or job roles — using a **structured recommendation system** backed by **Firebase Firestore**.

 ---